grahamegrieve/ClinicArrivals/documentation/Templates.md

 # Templates

-Each SMS message that is sent is based created using a template.
+All SMS messages that the application sends are based on a template.

-Templates are maanged using the Message Templates tab in the Application.
+Templates are managed using the `Message Templates` tab in the Application.

 ## Template Syntax

-The templates use [Liquid]{https://shopify.github.io/liquid/} as the language.
+The templates use [Liquid](https://shopify.github.io/liquid/) as the language.

-The concept is very simple.
 The template looks like this:

     This is a message for {{Patient.name}}.